Cleveland Clinic logo

 When should you see an allergist?

-• You have severe allergic reactions that include hives, face or tongue swelling or trouble breathing.
+• You have severe allergic reactions.
+These could include hives, face or tongue swelling or trouble breathing.

-• You have allergies but need to find out what’s triggering them.
+• You think you have allergies, but aren’t sure what’s triggering them.

-• You have allergies or asthma that you don’t feel are well controlled, even with medication or lifestyle changes.
+• You have allergies or asthma that you don’t feel are well-managed, even with medication or lifestyle changes.

 • Allergies or asthma affect your quality of life or keep you from work or activities you enjoy.